Authors and Journalists’ Rights in Africa

 In order to reach this goal, effective, accountable and transparent institutions at all levels must be developed, and press freedom.
 Essential to this is the right of all people in general, and journalists in particular, to use media platforms for public communication.

-Deadline is fast approaching for the submission of nominations for the UNESCO/Guillermo Cano World Press Freedom Prize 2018.
+The deadline is fast approaching for the submission of nominations for the UNESCO/Guillermo Cano World Press Freedom Prize 2018.
 Eligible candidates are individuals, organizations or institutions who have made a significant contribution to the defence and/or promotion of press freedom anywhere in the world, and especially when this has been achieved in the face of danger.
-Applications can be submitted in English or French by 15 February.
-Click here for more information on the application process.

 Alongside the main celebration of World Press Freedom Day in Accra, national events will be organized in some 100 countries across all regions.